-In 2012 Transportation Investment Corporation (TI Corp) launched TReO and the Port Mann/Highway 1 (PMH1) Improvement Project; the largest transportation infrastructure initiative in British Columbia’s history.
+In 2012 Transportation Investment Corporation (TI Corp) launched TReO, their electronic-first tolling experience, and the Port Mann/Highway 1 (PMH1) Improvement Project; the largest transportation infrastructure initiative in British Columbia’s history.

 As the lead digital vendor, OXD provided the end-to-end digital design and development of their electronic-first tolling experience, TReO.